 Ian Campbell isn’t from the U.S., but the Irish transplant and father of two daughters has a plan that might help America fix youth soccer.
-It’s not exactly a secret that this country struggles to produce world-caliber talent (U.S. women are dominant, but ranks of the elite aren’t massive).
-In the wake of the USMNT’s failure to secure an invite to the 2018 World Cup, the talent pipeline is being checked for leaks.
-And, considering America’s wealth, population, and massive success in the development of youth talent in every other sport, there are plenty of reason to believe that those leaks are there.
+It’s not exactly a secret that this country struggles to produce world-caliber talent — even if the young USMNT did make it to the World Cup this year.
+Considering America’s wealth, population, and massive success in the development of youth talent in every other sport, coaches everywhere are looking for ways to shore up the leaks.
 Campbell’s solution?
 First, America has to stop pretending soccer is like any other sport.

 Long before Campbell became a passionate soccer dad to his 4- and 9-year-old daughters, he was a young boy in Dublin with dreams of playing soccer on a professional level.
 He played at the semi-pro level but hit a ceiling.
 Then he came to America and found himself comparing his experience with stateside friends.
 He found that from as early as age three, kids in the U.S. are poorly educated.
 Coaches tell kids to play long before they understand the game.
 The result?
 Barely controlled chaos and inadequate skill work.